tmroziewicz/wf_optim_crypto_analysis/README.md

 ## How to Reproduce Results
 Results from the paper can be fully reproduced as a PDF containing all original tables and charts.
 Follow this procedure:

-- 🐍 Open Anaconda Prompt: Activate the environment created in the prerequisites:
+- 🐍 Open Anaconda Prompt: (Skip this if you chose manual installation).
+Activate the environment created in the prerequisites:

 ```
 conda activate wf_optim